Houfeng/react-finger/README.md

   <img src="https://houfeng.net/react-finger/logo.png" alt="React Finger">
 </h1>

-React Finger is a library of gesture events for React that allows developers to use a single set of events for both desktop and mobile devices.
+React Finger is a library of gesture/shortcuts events for React that allows developers to use a single set of events for both desktop and mobile devices.

 # Install